-Mr Gibbs worked for the Fleming Group for 17 years with responsibility for investments in Japan and throughout the Far East, after which he helped set up and run two Far Eastern brokerages before joining J.O.
-Hambro (latterly Waverton), where he ran Far Eastern funds.
-Mr Gibbs is now Chairman of the Burdett Trust, a nursing charity and an independent non-executive Director of the M&G Charibond Charities Fixed Interest Common Investment Fund (Charibond) and a member of the Advisory Committee of the M&G Equities Investment Fund for Charities (Charifund).
+Mr Gibbs worked for the Fleming Group, after which he helped set up and run two Far Eastern brokerages before joining J.O.
+Hambro (latterly Waverton).
+Mr Gibbs is now Chairman of the Burdett Trust and an independent non-executive Director of the M&G Charibond Charities Fixed Interest Common Investment Fund and a member of the Advisory Committee of the M&G Equities Investment Fund for Charities.

-Mrs Richards is a former senior partner at Deloitte LLP with a thirty year career specialising in business operations and strategy development with a particular focus on the Financial Services and Consumer Products sectors.
-She is currently a non-executive director and the chair of the audit committee of Wm Morrison Supermarkets PLC, a non-executive director and the senior independent director of Grainger plc, a non-executive director of The Monks Investment Trust plc and Phoenix Group Holdings.
-Mrs Richards is a former director of Aviva UK Life and Pensions, Balfour Beatty plc and Friends Life Group plc.
-In addition, she is a member of the FRC’s Advisory Group of Audit Committee Chairmen and a member of the Governing Council of the Centre for the Study of Financial Innovation.
+Mrs Richards is a former senior partner at Deloitte LLP.
+She is currently a non-executive director and the chair of the audit committee of Wm Morrison Supermarkets PLC, a non-executive director of The Monks Investment Trust plc, Avast plc and Phoenix Group Holdings.
+Mrs Richards is a former director of Aviva UK Life and Pensions, Balfour Beatty plc, Grainger plc and Friends Life Group plc.

 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.